Valise API

 401No API key was provided with the request

-403The API key provided is invalid
+403The API key is invalid or not permitted to do this

 404The resource was not found